-There are few culinary joys in life sweeter than a delectable, plump, juicy blueberry freshly picked off the bush.
+Life has few culinary joys sweeter than a delectable, plump, juicy blueberry freshly picked off the bush.

 When you’re ready to get serious about harvesting blueberries, that means it’s time to invest in a blueberry picker!